Wiazeph/Wiazeph/README.md

 ### About me:

 I'm 20 years old.
 In the last years of secondary school, my interest in the world of informatics started.
-I have been learning since then.
+I've been learning since then.
+I want to do the job i love and i am working to become a Front-End Developer.
+In this profession, i am open to learning and improving myself.
+I'm a person working to be a trained developer in the Front-End world.

 I'm an open person to work, learn and improve myself in [Ankara](https://goo.gl/maps/cadu4sCBbzi4B6F98).